IRISofDEFI/rug-me-daddy-vibes/README.md

 Simply visit the [https://www.ruggmmedaddy.xyz/]

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.